A long, long time ago, I can still remember…

 The Navy Chapel on campus was a sacred refuge from the stresses of plebe summer and the fall academic semester.
 I was fortunate to have a good enough voice to be accepted as a member of the USNA Protestant Chapel Choir.
 I say fortunate because it gave me a recurring reason to escape the daily maelstrom for an hour or so and spend time in the interior of this beautiful chapel.
 It gave off numinous vibes at all times, with hushed interiors, unusual blue carpet, beautiful white marble, and stained-glass windows incorporating naval themes with Christian iconography.
 It was so important to me personally that to this day, I keep a picture on the wall of my office reminding me daily of that sacred space.

 The second memory is a hymn that came to epitomize the essence of the sound of transcendental beauty to me.
 I am speaking of the Navy Hymn.
+Written by English clergyman William Whiting in 1860 and officially adopted by the U.S. Navy in 1879, it became the soundtrack to generations of naval service.

 Its haunting yet curiously serene and comforting melody recurs to me occasionally, reminding me of the beauty even in peril and danger, and more – yes, even in tragedy and grief.
 It brings up no perspective as clearly for me as one of equal parts deep compassion and equanimity.
 At those times, I am once again compelled to listen to it, to remind myself of the Divine as a place of refuge in tempests.
 It sank deep into my soul as we learned to sing it in 1979, and there it resonates with me still.
 I cannot hear it even now, 44 years later without it bringing tears to my eyes and a lump to my throat.
 It has come to signify transcendental beauty in music to me, and it always will carry that association.